t-b/inferno/docs/README.md

 operation of Inferno on your rig before conducting real experiments__

-[HEADSTAGE TO UNIQUE ID] associates the numbers you use for your headstages 1-n to the serial number (8 digit number for 700B)  of the Multiclamp follow by an underscore followed by the channel number (1 or 2).
+[HEADSTAGE TO UNIQUE ID] associates the numbers you use for your headstages 1-n to the serial number (8 digit number for 700B)  of the MultiClamp follow by an underscore followed by the channel number (1 or 2).
 For example 1 = 12345678_1 associates your headstage number 1 to the headstage plugged in to the first channel of the amplifier that has the serial number 1234567.
 You should have one